All prices include shipping.

 By composting waste, you are actively helping to protect the environment.
 Composting reduces general waste by up to 30%, which helps to protect the environment and the changing climate.

-The 450 litre Household Composter Garantia Eco-Master Composting Bin can be setup and put together without the need to use any tools.
+The 450 litre Household Composter Garantia Eco-Master Compost Bin can be setup and put together without the need to use any tools.
 See diagrams below;

 Length 700mm, width 700mm, height 1020mm.